 Even though I was thrown a curveball question, the result of our date was not in suspense.
 I received a five year flop.
 Granted, my lack of an answer to a future relationship was not the reason I got the continuance, the nature of my crime was.
 However, my romantic future is clearly something the board is interested in.
 I have to ask myself, what can I do to resolve this concern for our next date?

-Wayne Snitzky is a 43-year-old inmate at the Marion Correctional Institution in Marion, Ohio, where he is serving 15 years to life for a murder he was convicted of when he was 18.
+Wayne Snitzky is an inmate at the Marion Correctional Institution in Marion, Ohio, where he is serving 15 years to life for a murder he was convicted of when he was just 18.